Hitler’s propaganda efforts were met with strong resistance from Vatican Radio

-Nazi jamming was sometimes so bad that Vatican Radio had to change frequency.
+Nazi jamming was sometimes so bad that Vatican Radio had to change frequencies.

 Now, 75 years after the end of World War II, a scholar is detailing the ways the Nazis’ “fake news” was countered — agressively, he says — by another news outlet on the European Continent: Vatican Radio.